 All Parts of You Are Welcome Here.

 I have previous experience in private practice, eating disorder residential & PHP, and university settings.
 Alongside my clinical work, my work as an LGBTQ+ educator, researcher, and youth mentor have nurtured my community-oriented and abolitionist therapeutic approach.
-I received my M.S.W. from University of Michigan in 2022 and my B.A. from Northwestern University in 2019.
-I am a licensed clinical social worker (#149.030540) in Illinois and am IFS Level 2 trained.
+I received my M.S.W. from University of Michigan and my B.A. in Psychology and Sociology from Northwestern University.
+Currently, I’m a facilitator of free eating disorder support groups at the National Alliance for Eating Disorders.
+I am a licensed clinical social worker (#149.030540) in Illinois and am IFS Level 1 trained.
+If you are curious about my style, this podcast episode featuring Dr. Sand Chang encapsulates how I approach therapy.

-Outside of work, I engage in my own healing journey, walk along the lakefront, play volleyball, participate in mutual aid, eat yummy food, paint and collage, spend time with my partner, and cuddle with my cats.
+Outside of work, I engage in my own healing journey, walk along the lakefront, play sports, eat yummy food, paint and collage, spend time with loved ones, and cuddle with my cats.

 -